England earn dramatic draw with Australia

 Earlier, New Zealand earned their first series win, 54-43 over South Africa.

-Eleanor Cardwell struggled to get the better of goal keeper Sarah Klau with England coach Jess Thirlby seeing fit to move Housby to goal shooter in the second quarter to allow her to match up against her New South Wales team-mate, with whom she won the Super Netball Grand Final in 2021.
+Eleanor Cardwell struggled to get the better of goal keeper Sarah Klau, with Thirlby seeing fit to move Housby to goal shooter in the second quarter to allow her to match up against her New South Wales team-mate, with whom she won the Super Netball Grand Final in 2021.

 With impressive shooter George Fisher absent from the match day squad it was down to Cardwell and Housby to rack up the goals, but Housby seemed out of sorts, uncharacteristically missing shots and relying heavily on Cardwell to get the points on the board.

-Swings in momentum and some unforced errors saw the Roses chasing the game but Thirlby took the opportunity to trial some new combinations, particularly in mid-court, with the game a dead rubber.
+Swings in momentum and some unforced errors saw the Roses chasing the game but Thirlby took the opportunity to trial some new combinations, particularly in mid-court, with the game essentially a dead rubber.

 Sophie Drakeford-Lewis, whose favoured position is goal attack, featured at wing attack with Laura Malcolm given a run-out at centre while Stacey Francis-Bayman got her first outing of the series.